header

 After supporting several groups in the greater Boston area for a few years, he turned his focus to starting his own band to compose and perform original instrumental music.
 In late 1995, answering an ad posted on "The National Midnight Star" - then the Rush online digest - he met Dave Kulju, an electric guitarist who shared numerous influences, a love of odd time signatures, and a penchant for exploring unorthodox musical themes with him.
 Kindred spirit and drummer/percussionist Joe Musmanno completed the power trio, now known as Electrum, in 1996.

-Adopting the Do-It-Yourself ethic, Gino built a home studio and started a music label which helped the group record and release two compact discs: "Frames Of Mind" in 1998 and "Standard Deviation" in 2002 to considerable success, mainly due to the strong Internet presence of instrumental and progressive rock fans, musicians, and dealers.
+Adopting the Do-It-Yourself ethic, Gino built a home studio and started a music label which helped the group record and release two compact discs: Frames Of Mind in 1998 and Standard Deviation in 2002 to considerable success, mainly due to the strong Internet presence of instrumental and progressive rock fans, musicians, and dealers.

-Gino Foti CD Covers A few months after "Standard Deviation" was released, Gino began working with software samplers in an effort to arrange new material for Electrum.
+Gino Foti - CD cover art of first 4 releasesA few months after Standard Deviation was released, Gino began working with software samplers in an effort to arrange new material for Electrum.
 After discovering all the ethnic percussion and instrumentation loops and samples available, he decided to embark on several solo projects that would blend all of his favorite musical styles, in the tradition of first-generation jazz-rock and world fusion artists.

 Orbis Terrarum - Exploring the relationships between diverse musical traditions and the dichotomy of rhythm and melody of the bass guitar, this aural travelogue blends intricate ethnic rhythms, spacious melodies, and flowing solos with the passion, intensity, romanticism, and introspection usually associated with first-generation jazz fusion and progressive rock artists.